reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ```
 In this code snippet, we are specifying a simple `match` query for fetching products with a particular name sent as a method parameter.

-**CriteriaQuery**: With CriteriaQuery we can build queries without knowing any terminology of Elasticsearch.
-The queries are built using method chaining with Criteria objects with each object specifying the criteria used for searching Documents as shown here:
+**`CriteriaQuery`**: With `CriteriaQuery` we can build queries without knowing any terminology of Elasticsearch.
+The queries are built using method chaining with Criteria objects.
+Each object specifies some criteria used for searching documents:

 ```java
   public void findByProductPrice(final String productPrice) {